Breast Cancer Misdiagnosis & Breast Cancer Negligence Claims

 This can be difficult to come to terms with, but our team is here to support you.
 Whatever the circumstances of your case, we will sit down with you, talk through your options, and ensure you can make an informed decision of whether to claim or not.

-Once we have examined the facts that surround your claim, If we believe that is can be proven that there is a negligence case to answer, we will immediately confirm that we can handle your claim on a no-win, no-fee basis.
+If we believe that there is a negligence case to answer, we will immediately confirm that we can handle your claim on a no-win, no-fee basis.
 This removes any obligation to pay costs associated with legal fees.
 Even in the unlikely event of a claim proving unsuccessful, there would still be nothing for you to pay.

 We believe nobody should be prevented from seeking justice due to financial concerns, especially in cases where medical negligence has left you unable to return to work, or worse.
-If we do handle your claim for you, rest assured that you have a recognised team of medical negligence legal experts fighting your corner, and we will remain in close communication with you right through the process, so you understand what is happening at all stages.
+If we do handle your claim for you, rest assured that you have a recognised team of medical negligence legal experts fighting your corner.
+We will remain in close communication with you right through the process, so you understand what is happening at all stages.

 First and foremost, any personal injury or medical negligence claim will compensate an individual for the pain, suffering, and loss of amenity caused.
 This element of the compensation claim is known as general damages.
 General damages will consider psychological distress as well as the physical harm caused.

-Cancer is a terrible disease and we have experienced the lasting psychological damage and long-term physical effects of the condition and of invasive treatments for late-stage breast cancer.
-Sheldon Davidson Solicitors take great care in ensuring the mental effects of any claim we handle for our clients are fully evaluated and considered.
+Cancer is a terrible disease and we have experienced the lasting psychological damage and long-term physical effects of the illness and of invasive treatments for late-stage breast cancer.
+We take great care in ensuring the mental effects of any claim we handle for our clients are fully evaluated and considered.
 Where necessary we will draw on an expert witness to demonstrate the breadth of psychological impact on mental well-being.

 The final compensation settlement amount will also include compensation for financial losses or financial provision for future social and health care needs.
 Financial losses are known as ‘special damages’ and can cover items such as loss of earnings at times when your condition meant you were unable to work, and medical bills for any avoidable treatment and rehabilitation you had to endure.
 Other financial costs can be covered such as travel costs, where more trips to the hospital must be made.